How much does it cost to use the EquityTool?

 More Technical Questions

-Can you use a regional comparison group instead of a national comparison group?
+Can you use a subnational comparison group instead of a national comparison group?

 Who else can see the equity data I collect?